Fruit Leather Roll-ups Are Healthy & Fun To Make Preserving Apples Delicious!

 In preserving all the fresh apples my aunt shared with us, I decided to make fruit leather roll ups.
 It was easy! #TexasHomesteader

-Then I repeated until all the trays were loaded with fruit-leather-to-be and slid the parchment-lined trays into the dehydrator.
+Then I repeated until all the trays were loaded with my homemade applesauce and slid the parchment-lined trays into the dehydrator.

-The temperature was set to 125 degrees Fahrenheit and then I just walked away & went on with my life for awhile.
+The temperature was set to 125°F and then I just walked away & went on with my life for awhile.

 Some recipes call for a hotter temp but I stuck with 125 and it worked great for me.